'12 Years a Slave, 'American Hustle' take top Golden Globes

 Director Spike Jonze took home the Globe for best screenplay for his quirky computer-age comedy "Her," starring Joaquin Phoenix.

-The HFPA honored Woody Allen with the Cecil B. DeMille award recognizing outstanding contribution to the entertainment field.
-Famously averse to awards shows, the 78-year-old Allen sent one of his favorite actresses, Diane Keaton, to stand in for him.
+The HFPA honoured Woody Allen with the Cecil B. DeMille award recognizing outstanding contribution to the entertainment field.
+Famously averse to awards shows, the 78-year-old Allen sent one of his favourite actresses, Diane Keaton, to stand in for him.

 In the television awards, "Breaking Bad" won best drama for its offbeat story about a school teacher turned drug kingpin, a show that concluded last year with its much acclaimed fifth and final season.